-The Food Service fund showed revenues exceeded expenditures by \$2,224.
+The Food Service fund showed revenues exceeded expenditures and other financing uses by \$1,478.

 OVERVIEW OF THE FINANCIAL STATEMENTS

 This annual report consists of three parts - management's discussion and analysis (this section), the basic financial statements and required supplementary information.
 The basic financial statements include two kinds of statements that present different views of the District: